Central Sanskrit University

 Central Sanskrit University, formerly Rashtriya Sanskrit Sansthan, is a multi-campus Sanskrit language central university headquartered in New Delhi, India.
 It serves as the central agency for implementing Sanskrit-related policies and schemes of the Government of India, working closely with the Ministry of Education.

-About

-It was established as Rashtriya Sanskrit Sansthan in 1970, it functions under the Ministry of Education, Government of India.
+History

+Appointed by the Government of India, the Sanskrit Commission (1956-1957) recommended funding to private academies to spread the growth and popularity of the Sanskrit language.
+A Central Sanskrit Board was created to oversee Sanskrit education in the country.

+On 15 October 1970, the Rashtriya Sanskrit Sansthan was established under the Societies Registration Act, 1860 to promote the growth of Sanskrit across the country.

 In March 2020, the Indian Parliament passed the Central Sanskrit Universities Act, 2020 to upgrade it from deemed to be university status to central university status, along with two other universities Shri Lal Bahadur Shastri National Sanskrit University and National Sanskrit University.

-The university offers Sanskrit language and literature education from Class 6 to 9, +2, +3 Shastri (BA/Graduation), Acharya (MA/Post Graduation), and Vidyavaridhi (Ph.D.).
+On 30 April 2020, the school was renamed as Central Sanskrit University.

+The university oversees 12 campuses across India and serves as the primary nodal agency for the Ministry of Education's Sanskrit-related policies.

 Academics

-This university offers B.A., B.Ed., M.A., M.Ed., Ph.D. programs and a distance learning program in Sanskrit.
+This university offers B.A., B.Ed., M.A., M.Ed., Ph.D. programs and a distance learning program in Sanskrit language and literature education.
+This University is set to launch B.Tech course in A.I. and Data Science, which was highlighted by Prime Minister Narendra Modi in the 135th Mann ki Baat episode.
+Such initiative encourages cultural and linguistic heritage of India while connecting and growing with new technology.